Tom-Laurent-TL/The-Lab/Llama_Index/README.md

 ## Usage
 1. Place your PDF files in the `pdf/` folder.
-2. Use the workflow to convert PDFs to images, then to markdown, and finally ingest into LlamaIndex.
+2. Use `pdf2md_ollama_mistral_comparison.ipynb` to convert PDFs to markdown with both Ollama and Mistral, and compare the extraction quality.
 3. Open and run `kg_llama_index.ipynb` to build the index and run RAG queries.
-4. Use `ollama_mistral_comparison.ipynb` to compare model outputs.

 ---
 This folder is a template for experimenting with document extraction, knowledge graph construction, and RAG pipelines using LlamaIndex and multiple LLM backends.